First A Women's Basketball League of Montenegro: Placements by season

-Montenegrin women's basketball clubs in Regional League's
+Montenegrin women's basketball clubs in Regional League

 WABA League

 Women Adriatic Basketball League, or WABA League is founded at 2001, and Montenegrin clubs are part of it since 2004.
 Most successful Montenegrin representatives in WABA League were ŽKK Budućnost Podgorica and ŽKK Jedinstvo Bijelo Polje.
 While ŽKK Budućnost won three champion titles (2015–16, 2017–18, 2019–20), ŽKK Jedinstvo finished one season as a finalist in playoffs.

 Below is list of participation of Montenegrin clubs by every season of WABA League.

 Montenegrin women's basketball clubs in European competitions

 Women's basketball clubs from Montenegro participated in FIBA competitions since the start of century.
 Clubs which played in European Cups until today are ŽKK Budućnost Podgorica and ŽKK Jedinstvo Bijelo Polje.

 ŽKK Budućnost played in EuroLeague Women during the one season, but finished it after the group phase.

 As of the end of FIBA competitions 2015–16 season.